- Practice Areas

 - Request Our Book

 Sadly, we live in an age were “road rage” has become a common term.
 Too little time and too much haste have led to an increase in these incidents, especially involving guns.
-The question naturally arises; what is covered by insurance in a road rage situation?
+The question naturally arises; what is covered by insurance in a road rage situation whether it results in a car accident or truck accident?

 The answer begins with the statement that liability insurance does not insure against intentional acts, only accidental ones.
 That means that if driver A attacks driver B on purpose, it is unlikely there will be insurance for the act from driver A’s insurance.
 That’s why it does not cover murder or assaults.